A 74-year-old man has been charged with murder in this week’s ambush of law enforcement officers in Florence, South Carolina, officials said Friday.

-The three Florence County sheriff’s deputies went to Hopkins’ house to interview his adopted son, 28-year-old Seth Hopkins, as part of an investigation into criminal sexual assault, Lott said.
+Three Florence County sheriff’s deputies went to Hopkins’ house Wednesday to interview his adopted son, 28-year-old Seth Hopkins, as part of an investigation into criminal sexual assault, Lott said.
+The deputies also had a search warrant.

 Sgt.
-Terrence Carraway, a 30-year veteran of the Florence Police Department who rushed to the scene to provide backup, was killed and six other law enforcement officers were injured.
+Terrence Carraway, a 30-year veteran of the Florence Police Department, was among those responding to the scene to provide backup.
+He was killed, and six other law enforcement officials were injured during the two-hour standoff.

 “This a very large, complex puzzle that we’re filling the pieces in, piece by piece – what, why and who,” Lott told reporters Friday.